-- To be eligible for US federal student loans, a student must make Satisfactory Academic Progress (SAP) whilst studying at the University of Essex.
+- 1. To be eligible for US federal student loans, a student must make satisfactory academic progress (SAP) whilst studying at the University of Essex.
 This policy applies to all students taking federal student loans (also known as 'Direct Loans', 'Title IV' loans and 'federal aid') such as Subsidised loans, Unsubsidised loans, Graduate PLUS loans and Parent PLUS loans. - 2.
 It applies to undergraduate, postgraduate taught, full-time and part-time students and postgraduate research students.
-Students are advised to familiarise themselves with these SAP guidelines in order to successfully complete their academic programme and continue to receive federal student loans. - Satisfactory Academic Progress issues are addressed within the standard University of Essex regulations, policies and procedures and applied in the same way to maintain fairness to all students https://www1.essex.ac.uk/about/governance/regulations/default.aspx
+Students are advised to familiarise themselves with these SAP guidelines in order to successfully complete their academic programme and continue to receive federal student loans. - Satisfactory Academic Progress issues are addressed within the standard University of Essex regulations, policies and procedures: https://www1.essex.ac.uk/about/governance/regulations/default.aspx